Low-molecular-weight heparin: Mechanism of action

 heparin/LMWH in the plasma.
-The amount of residual factor Xa is detected by adding a chromogenic substrate that mimics the natural substrate of factor Xa, making residual factor Xa cleave it, releasing a colored compound that can be detected by a spectrophotometer.
-Antithrombin deficiencies in the patient do not affect the assay, because excess amounts of antithrombin is provided in the reaction.
-Results are given in units/mL of antifactor Xa, such that high values indicate high levels of anticoagulation and low values indicate low levels of anticoagulation in the plasma sample.
+The amount of residual factor Xa is detected by adding a chromogenic substrate that mimics the natural substrate of factor Xa, making residual factor Xa cleave it, releasing a colored compound that a spectrophotometer can detect.
+Antithrombin deficiencies in the patient do not affect the assay because excess amounts of antithrombin is provided in the reaction.
+Results are given in units/mL of anti-factor Xa, such that high values indicate high levels of anticoagulation and low values indicate low levels of anticoagulation in the plasma sample.